Delboy/DryDrops/README.md

     - All product images and descriptions were taken from [drydrinker.com](https://drydrinker.com/)

 ### Other
     - This project was heavily inspired by the [Code Institutes](https://codeinstitute.net/) Boutique Ado project.
-Alot of the functionality of the site was taken from there.
+A lot of the functionality of the site was taken from there.
     - The [Django documentation](https://docs.djangoproject.com/en/4.0/) was vital to help diagnose or solve issues that I had.
     - [Stackoverflow.com](https://stackoverflow.com/) was also another website instrumental into helping me understand how django works.